Extensive analysis of reconstruction algorithms for DESI 2024 baryon acoustic oscillations: Conclusion

 \item The \textbf{RecSym} convention presents smaller differences between different reconstruction algorithms than \textbf{RecIso} does overall.
 Because \textbf{RecIso} attempts to remove large-scale RSDs, the imperfect removal more easily presents in the \textbf{RecIso} convention.
 In comparison, \textbf{RecSym} is less sensitive to reconstruction errors.
 DESI DR1 BAO analysis opts to use the \textbf{RecSym} convention.

-\item iFFTP appears to be not convergent and exhibits more differences from MG and iFFT.
+\item iFFTP appears to be not convergent and exhibits more differences from MG and iFFT in the power spectrum.
 With the ELG sample using the \textbf{RecSym} convention, the difference between iFFTP with 3 iterations and MG is about 1\% in monopole and 10\% in quadrupole power spectrum.
 With 5 iterations, the differences increase to 5\% and 25\% for monopole and quadrupole, respectively.
-With the \textbf{RecIso} convention, the monopole difference is around 5\% and the quadrupole difference is around 10\% (both w.r.t MG monopole) with 3 iterations.
-The differences become larger with 5 iterations, with the monopole having around 7\% differences and the quadrupole having around 15\% (without considering the largest scales).
+With the \textbf{RecIso} convention, the monopole difference is around 5\% and the quadrupole difference is around 10\% (both w.r.t.\ MG monopole) with 3 iterations.
+The differences become larger with 5 iterations, with the monopole having around 7\% differences and the quadrupole having around 15\% differences (without considering the largest scales).
 These deviations can potentially cause systematics in BAO fitting.
 More importantly, the iFFTP algorithm is not convergent, which presents instability to BAO analysis.
 Considering these, we recommend against using this algorithm for BAO constraints without further developments.
 As mentioned in the Discussion section, the algorithm performs fine in periodic boundary conditions, and the divergence of the algorithm is due to survey boundaries in realistic mocks.
-This is fixable in principle, but we do not consider practical fixes for this problem in this work. \item We further scrutinize the MG and iFFT algorithms by analyzing the displacements, since the algorithms essentially differ in how they estimate the displacement.
-These differences between MG and iFFT include \begin{itemize} \item There is a wider spread of the magnitude difference in the line-of-sight displacements for all three tracers.
+This is fixable in principle, but we do not consider practical fixes for this problem in this work.